Military

 MCM 5 Guardian

-The USS Guardian is the 5th Avenger Class Mine Countermeasures ship to join the U.S. Navy's fleet and is the second ship to bear the name GUARDIAN.
-Her mission is to counter the threat to our forces and our allies from all types of naval mines.
-USS GUARDIAN represents the most capable mine countermeasures platform ever constructed, capable of mine detection, mine neutralization and mine clearance in strategic U.S. and foreign ports and key ocean areas in order to maintain vital commercial shipping lanes.
+The USS Guardian was the 5th Avenger Class Mine Countermeasures ship to join the U.S. Navy's fleet and the second ship to bear the name GUARDIAN.
+Her mission was to counter the threat to US forces and allies from all types of naval mines.
+USS GUARDIAN represented the most capable mine countermeasures platform ever constructed, capable of mine detection, mine neutralization and mine clearance in strategic U.S. and foreign ports and key ocean areas in order to maintain vital commercial shipping lanes.

 One of fourteen Avenger Class ships, the GUARDIAN was commissioned on December 16, 1989 and was built by Peterson Builders, Inc. in Sturgeon Bay, Wisconsin.
 To accomplish her mine countermeasures mission, she is equipped with an AN/SQQ-32 sonar system and an Alliant Techsystems AN/SLQ-48 Mine Neutralization robot.
 The hull is constructed of wood laminated with layers of fiberglass.
 Propulsion is provided by 4 Isotta-Fraschini 600HP engines connected to two controllable pitch propellers.
 Guardian's length is 224 feet, with a width of 39 feet and a displacement of over 1,300 tons.
 Her maximum speed is around 14 knots.
 The USS GUARDIAN is forward deployed in Sasebo, Japan.